argoproj-labs/argocd-image-updater/docs/install/start.md

 ## Runtime environment

-It is recommend to run ArgoCD Image Updater in the same Kubernetes cluster that ArgoCD is running in, however, this is not a requirement.
-In fact, it is not even a requirement to run ArgoCD Image Updater within a Kubernetes cluster or with access to any Kubernetes cluster at all.
+It is recommend to run Argo CD Image Updater in the same Kubernetes cluster that Argo CD is running in, however, this is not a requirement.
+In fact, it is not even a requirement to run Argo CD Image Updater within a Kubernetes cluster or with access to any Kubernetes cluster at all.

 However, some features might not work without accessing Kubernetes.

 ## Prerequisites

-ArgoCD Image Updater will need access to the API of your ArgoCD installation.
+Argo CD Image Updater will need access to the API of your Argo CD installation.
-If you chose to install the ArgoCD Image Updater outside of the cluster where ArgoCD is running in, the API must be exposed externally (i.e. using Ingress).
+If you chose to install the Argo CD Image Updater outside of the cluster where Argo CD is running in, the API must be exposed externally (i.e. using Ingress).
-If you have network policies in place, make sure that ArgoCD Image Updater will be allowed to communicate with the ArgoCD API, which is usually the service `argocd-server` in namespace `argocd` on port 443 and port 80.
+If you have network policies in place, make sure that Argo CD Image Updater will be allowed to communicate with the Argo CD API, which is usually the service `argocd-server` in namespace `argocd` on port 443 and port 80.

-### Create a local user within ArgoCD
+### Create a local user within Argo CD

-ArgoCD Image Updater needs credential for accessing the ArgoCD API.
+Argo CD Image Updater needs credential for accessing the Argo CD API.
 Using a [local user](https://argoproj.github.io/argo-cd/operator-manual/user-management/) is recommended, but a *project token* will work as well (although, this will limit updating to the applications of the given project obviously).